 Next half term we will be learning about the oceans and seas.
 We will be becoming Geographers who will explore the oceans to see which creatures live there.
 We will be identifying the 5 different layers of the ocean, as well as naming the world's oceans.
 We will also have a look into what dangers and threats the oceans and creatures are facing, and how these problems can be avoided.
 In our PE sessions we will be playing scatterball to improve our striking and fielding skills.
 In Art we will exploring collages to create our own underwater scenes.
 We will also be spending lots of time rehearsing for our KS1 summer performance of 'Rock Pool', so we will be doing lots of singing and acting!

-Summer 1 - Fit for Life
+Summer 1 - Fit For Life

-Spring 2 - Playtime
+Spring 2 - Castles and Dragons

 Spring 1 - The Secret Life of Animals

 This term, we looked at animal lifecycles and how different animals change as they grow within our Science lessons.
 We compared the similarities and differences between lifecycles and learnt the basic needs for animal survival.
 This knowledge helped us to write our own instructions on how to care for a pet in English.
 In Art, we used our hands and tools to create snails sculptures from clay.
 We then painted them by colour mixing.
 In DT, we learnt to sew using the overstitch to design and make our own hat for Barnaby Bear on his travels.
 In Maths, we have looked at shape and fractions.
 We have explored yoga through our PE sessions this term, with a big focus on mindfulness and thinking about how our bodies feel.
 We also did an athletics topic to develop our throwing, catching and running skills.

 In KS1, we were very lucky to have the animals from Miller's Ark come to visit us for the morning.
 We really enjoyed learning about what the animals eat, where they sleep and what they get up to during the day.
 This helped us with our 'The Secret Life of Animals' topic.